Helping You Find the Best Shoes for Swollen Feet

 Pregnancy: One of the main causes of swollen feet is pregnancy.
 Existing mums will know that our body goes through a lot of changes when we are pregnant and many women experience swollen feet during their pregnancy period.
 In some cases, pregnant women suffer from complications such as preeclampsia which can increase blood pressure and lead to excessive swelling on the ankles and feet.

 Foot Injury: If you sprain your ankle or suffer another kind of foot or ankle injury, you may end up suffering from swollen feet.
 If you are exercising, remember to wear the right kind of footwear to support your feet and ankles and avoid this kind of injury.

 Oedema: Oedema is a health condition where your body retains too much fluid, which causes swelling in the feet or ankles.
 You can read more about this health condition on the NHS website here.
 Remember to see a doctor if your condition does not improve.

 Blood Clots or Infections: Diabetics and those with a high cholesterol level can experience blockages of the blood vessels.
 When this happens, an internal infection can cause fluid to leak out of the blood vessels and cause swelling on your feet and on the ankles.

 Skin or Toenail Problems: It is very common for our skin to thin as we age.
 Thinner skin is more vulnerable to cuts which can become infected, causing swelling around the area near the wound.
 A cut on the foot can cause the whole foot and ankle to swell.
 Ingrown toenails that dig into the skin also can lead to sores and swelling.

-If you are looking for comfortable, stylish shoes for your swollen feet, take a look at our new collection of Wide Fit Shoes for Swollen Feet.
+If you are looking fashionable, wide-fitting shoes for your swollen feet, take a look at our new collection of Wide Fit Shoes for Swollen Feet.
 All Sole Bliss shoes are designed with a deep and wide toe-box and extra room for difficult toes and joints.
 To read more about how our shoes work, click here.